goauthentik/authentik/website/docs/integrations/sources/active-directory/index.md

 The following placeholders will be used:

 -   `ad.company` is the Name of the Active Directory domain.
--   `passbook.company` is the FQDN of the passbook install.
+-   `authentik.company` is the FQDN of the authentik install.

 ## Active Directory Setup